 - All of your chapters are short and punchy, except Chapter 2, which is epic.

-- Your heroine has been stabbed and shot, but she seems fine.
+- Your heroine has been stabbed and shot, but she’s able to run a mile.

 - You describe a forty-five year old as an ‘old man’.

-- The hero of your children’s fantasy novel has a lightning-bolt scar on his forehead.
+- Your hero has a lightning-bolt scar on his forehead and is called Harry.

 My intelligent copy-editing service